Documentaries that will amaze and inform in equal measure.

 In a story about the power of non-violence, master horse trainer Buck Brannaman uses principles of respect and trust to tame horses and inspire their human counterparts.

-The Mexican Suitcase and Sing Your Song
+This Is Not A Film and Sing Your Song

 Carol Channing: Larger Than Life